wunderdogsw/wundernuts/README.md

 # Wundernuts

-Wundernut is a concept, which we have created to activate coders with fun brain puzzles.
-By them, our aim is to find good developers to work with us.
-Our Ville Peurala tells you more of the story on [this video](https://vimeo.com/154957777) (in Finnish).
+Wundernut is a coding challenge that we publish few times a year rewarding the winner of it at the end.
+Made completely by our employees, it’s a brainy puzzle for us each time too!
+But we like to put our brain into thinking how to activate and challenge fellow coders with a new Wundernut to crack each time!

+How did we get the idea of Wundernut in the first place?
+Read the story behind it: https://medium.com/wunderdog-culture/the-wundernut-story-e9f4a3e321f9

+Here all past Wundernuts collected:

 **Wundernuts in order**